 The Best Watercolor Paper for Beginners

 Technically, you can use any paper for watercolors.
-However, lighter weight papers will buckle and not accept the color in the same way.
+However, lighter-weight papers will buckle and not accept the color similarly.
 Colors that are vibrant on watercolor paper will look washed out on something like cardstock.

-One thing to note: most watercolor papers have 1 side that can be used.
-The other side is usually flatter and you get weird results.
+One thing to note: most watercolor papers have one side that can be used.
+The other side is usually flatter, and you get weird results.

 All About Watercolor Paper